Masterchef365/klystron/notes/notes.md

+Note that we might want to allow the compute shader to run at the same time as _most_ of the vertex shaders

 God DAMNIT
 Okay so actually, we gotta use two entry points and a pipeline barrier Use ONLY ONE descriptor set.
 It's the same...?
 Well it's close enough sorta